OmiTech27/Text-Encryption-and-Decryption/README.md

-# Text Encryption and Decryption Project Journal
+# Text Encryption and Decryption Using python Django Project

 ## SEM-3 Project Submission
 ### ASM Institute of Management & Computer of Studies